tfreitasleal/QxWebDriver-NET/README.md

 ## Project Status

 This project was instrumental for starting [Wisej-Selenium](https://github.com/iceteagroup/wisej-selenium).

 QxWebDriver-NET is no longer supported.
+The project was archived (read only) to prevent user interaction (issues, etc).
+You can still fork it.

-I would be happy to donate the project.
+I would be happy to unarchive and donate it to someone that can take care of it.

 ## Project Goal